 This memorial boulder was placed at the site of the Grand Village of the Kickapoo in 1998 when two acres of Native land were made available as a private Pow Wow Park in honor of the Kickapoo.

-Working with the McLean County Board, the boulder was recently moved to West Park when new landowners expressed their intent to turn the park into farmland.
+Working with the McLean County Board, the boulder was moved to West Park when new landowners expressed their intent to turn the park into farmland.
 West Park is a mile from the former Grand Village Park location and was part of the original 22-mile timber track that bordered the Grand Village area.
 No doubt the Kickapoo hunted in this area.
-Local laborers have helped to move the boulder, but it will need to be pinned and reset on a concrete pad with a descriptive marker.
+Local laborers helped to move the boulder and It has now been pinned and reset on a concrete pad with a descriptive marker.

 Kickapoo Roadside Marker (East of LeRoy)

-We are seeking approval from the County to have a Kickapoo road sign marker placed at the crossroad of 3100E and 750N.
+We are seeking approval from the Road Commissioner in West Township to have a Kickapoo road sign marker placed at the crossroad of 3100E and 750N.
 West Park sits on road 750N, and the intersection is a ¼ mile from West Park.
 Looking northeast from this intersection you can see the stockade marker.

 A road marker at this location would share the story of the stockade/Grand Village, and why the Historical Society placed the stockade marker in 1905.

 Kickapoo State of Illinois Historic Marker (West Park near LeRoy)

 To replace the original marker that was at the Grand Village Park, this marker was expanded to the larger 250-word marker and tells more of the Kickapoo story and references the location in West Park.
 The dedication was held on June 22, 2023.

 Civil War Memorial Remnant Descriptive Marker (Briarwood subdivision)